Dogacel/kotlinx-protobuf-gen/README.md

 - [ ] Generated `repeated` fields with `fixedXX`, `sfixedXX` and `uintXX` types can't be serialized.
 - [ ] Generated `repeated` fields with `sintXX` deserializes incorrectly.
 - [ ] Generated `map` fields with `fixedXX` and `sfixedXX` keys can't be serialized.
-- [ ] Generated `enum` fields with negative values can't be serialized / deserialized.
+- [x] Generated `enum` fields with negative values can't be serialized / deserialized.
-    - PR opened in `kotlinx.serialization`: https://github.com/Kotlin/kotlinx.serialization/pull/2400
+- [ ] Make data classes with `ByteArray` implement equals and hashcode correctly.

 ## Contribution